The Private Equity Style of Leadership: Transformational

-As mentioned in a previous Nestell & Associates article (https://nestellassociates.com/what-do-private-equity-and-erp-organizational-change-research-have-in-common/), a high-level definition of private equity would be: to build healthy and vibrant organizations with organizational cultures oriented towards teamwork, organizational learning, innovation, and creativity while providing customers with exceptional value through quality products and service.
-And, often to build healthy and vibrant organizations requires significant transformational change.
+Private equity firms don’t invest resources into an organization to maintain the status quo.
+Private equity builds healthy and vibrant organizations with cultures oriented towards teamwork, organizational learning, creativity and innovation while providing customers exceptional value through quality products and service.
+Building healthy and vibrant organizations often requires significant transformational change and therefore demands a style of leadership known as transformational leadership.

-Transformational Leadership Defined
+Defining Transformational Leadership Styles

-- In Leadership: Theory and Practice, Dr. Northouse, describes transformation leadership as “a process that changes and transfers people.
-It is concerned with emotions, values, ethics, standards, and long term goals” (p.
+- In Leadership: Theory and Practice, Dr. Northouse describes transformation leadership as “a process that changes and transfers people.
+It is concerned with emotions, values, ethics, standards, and long-term goals” (p.
 161).
-Dr. Northouse goes on to add that transformational leadership involves an exceptional form of influence that moves followers to accomplish more than what is usually expected of them.
+Dr. Northouse adds that transformational leadership involves an exceptional form of influence that moves followers to accomplish more than usually expected.
 Furthermore, Northouse (2016) describes transformational leadership as the consistent act of engaging with others and connecting in a way that increases motivation and morality, being perceptive to needs and motives, and helping followers reach their greatest potential.

-Transformational leaders are well suited for ERP organizational change through encouraging, inspiring, and establishing trust in order to best accomplish a successful implementation (Goldston, 2020; Nestell, 2020).
-Research suggests that transformational leaders are strong advocates of the organizational change process through the creation of team decision making while being mindful of and managing and behavior with empathy and understanding.
+Transformational leaders are well suited for ERP organizational change through encouraging, inspiring and establishing trust to best accomplish a successful implementation (Goldston, 2020; Nestell, 2020).
+Research suggests that transformational leaders are strong advocates of the organizational change process through creating team decision-making while being mindful of and managing behavior with empathy and understanding.

 Transformational Leadership Value and ERP Organizational Change